Flu (influenza) vaccine

 AusVaxSafety is a national program to monitor the type and rate of reactions to each year's new influenza vaccine in young children.
-Since the start of the 2016 flu season to mid-May there have been no vaccine-attributable serious adverse events recorded for the patients in this program.
+In the 2016 flu season there were no vaccine-attributable serious adverse events recorded for the patients in this program.
 Learn more at NCIRS (external site).

 The flu vaccine triggers an immune response that can protect you from becoming ill if you are exposed to the influenza virus.

 The flu vaccine cannot cause flu as it is made from the killed virus, not living viruses.

 All vaccines available in Australia must pass strict safety testing before being approved for use by the Therapeutic Goods Administration (TGA) (external site).

 Flu vaccines are safe and children worldwide have been vaccinated against the flu for many years.

 What about flu vaccine and febrile convulsions in children?